Wood Products Companies in Virginia

 A Search for Talent Leads England Furniture

 England Furniture has maintained a commitment to employing the hardworking people of Appalachia since its founding.
-By exploring sites in close proximity to its Tennessee headquarters, the company was able to access the new talent it needed for growth while staying true to its target workforce.
+By exploring sites near its Tennessee headquarters, the company was able to access the new talent it needed for growth in Virginia while staying true to its target workforce.

 Enviva Private Terminal, Chesapeake